 An X-ray can help with the diagnosis and the bone on the affected side may look more hazy and different to the other unaffected wrist.
 In particular, a widening of the growth plate may be seen.

 Treatment of a distal radial epiphysis Injury

-Treatment involves rest and managing the condition by changing the training program to reduce the load on the bones of young athletes and gymnasts.
+- Treatment involves rest and managing the condition by changing the training program to reduce the load on the bones of young athletes and gymnasts.

 - If pain is present, then activities that cause pain should not be done at all.

 - In some cases, a splint or plaster cast is applied to ensure adequate rest and recovery of the bones takes place.
 However, this is usually only necessary in severe cases.

 How long will it take to recover?

 - A distal radial epiphysis injury can take months to recover from and should not be rushed.

 Strengthening the forearm muscles with specific wrist and hand exercises should be done.
 This will reduce the load and balance of weight-bearing on the wrist.
 Often young gymnasts will overextend their wrists to compensate for a lack of strength.
 This is thought to be a significant cause of distal radial epiphysis injury.